 The EU Settlement Scheme: EU Settled and Pre-Settled Status

 All EEA nationals and their family members living in the UK are now able to make an application under the EU Settlement Scheme for either settled status or pre-settled status.
-Those required to make an application must do so by 30 June 2021 (according to the Government’s current position).

 The EU Settlement Scheme is for EEA nationals, and their qualifying family members, who are or will be living in the UK once the UK has left the EU.